 What are the benefits of babywearing?

-The benefits of babywearing are many, but there are the core emotional, physical and social development of the baby and the caregiver that we will break down in this article.
+The benefits of babywearing are many, but there is the core emotional, physical and social development of the baby and the caregiver that we will break down in this article.

 Babies that are carried cry less

 Less crying is beneficial to both the caregiver and the child.
 This is because the cuddle position of the carrier helps create a relaxing experience for the baby.
 And the rocking motion that occurs when the caregiver is in the motion also promotes a safe and soothing environment for the baby.